Senior Qualitative Researcher in Behavioural Science

 I am a researcher in the Infectious Diseases Research Group at the University of Oxford.
-I conduct research aiming to reduce unnecessary antibiotic prescribing in primary care.
-The most recent projects I have been involved in examined patients’ and clinicians’ views and experiences of penicillin allergy testing; and involved reviewing effective interventions to reduce catheter-associated infections.
+I conduct Mixed methods research aiming to reduce unnecessary antibiotic prescribing in primary care.
+In the recent years, I have been involved in examined patients’ and clinicians’ views and experiences of penicillin allergy testing; and involved reviewing effective interventions to reduce catheter-associated infections.
 I am currently working on project funded by the European Commission looking at healthcare professionals' and patients' experiences of COVID-19 outbreak.

 Previously, my work has focused on the views of patients with cancer.
 My PhD explored the experiences of patients with a recurrence of bowel cancer and their partners.
 Before my current post, I have worked on a study looking at the barriers and facilitators to implementing an evidence-based depression management programme for cancer patients.

-I am passionate about qualitative research, and especially interested in how it can complement quantitative findings.
+I am passionate about qualitative research, and especially interested in how it can be used in process evaluations as part of clinical trials

 Santillo M. et al, (2020), BMJ open, 10